 Feasibility studies and subsequently engineering and fabrication of the refanned 727 nacelle for ground testing were performed by the Boeing Company.
 The ground test nacelle was configured to simulate both the center engine and the outboard engines.
 Component tests included evaluations of the modified center engine "S" duct.
-Ground acoustical tests were conducted with the baseline configuration and the refanned engine center and outboard configurations.
+Ground acoustical tests and the second property of the second section of the second secon were conducted with the baseline configuration and the refanned engine center and outboard configurations.
 Based on these ground test data, refanned engine B727 fly-over noise predictions were made.